alecramsay/pg/docs/_pages/example.markdown

 <h3>Ratings vs. Baseline</h3>

-Next, the ratings for the Official and Notable Maps are compare to the ratings of the baseline map.
+[Then the ratings for the Official and the five Notable Maps that maximizing proportionality, competitiveness, minority representation, compactness, and splitting are compared to the ratings of the baseline map.
-First there are a set of pairwise radar diagrams.
-They compare the Official map and the five Notable Maps that maximizing proportionality, competitiveness, minority representation, compactness, and splitting to the baseline map for the state.
+First with a set of pairwise radar diagrams.]

 <!-- RADAR DIAGRAMS -->